Ganpatkakar/React-Widgets/README.md

 After cloning this project.
 You need to run below commands.

-Install the node modules - npm 1nstall
+Install the node modules - npm install

 Bundle the project - npm run build